python/devguide/coredev.rst

 You need to generate an SSH 2 RSA key to be able to commit code.
 You may have multiple keys if you wish (e.g., for work and home).
 Send your key as an attachment in an email to python-committers (do not paste it in the email as SSH keys have specific formatting requirements).
+Help in generating an SSH key can be found in the :ref:`faq`.

 Your SSH key will be set to a username in the form of "first_name.last_name".
 This should match your username on the issue tracker.